broadinstitute/horsefish/scripts/pgs/README.md

 # Tools/Scripts

 ------------------------
-#### This directory contains scripts/tools to generate visualizations from viral pipelines data - specifically for PGS.
+#### This directory contains scripts/tools to generate visualizations from viral pipelines data - specifically for Enterics.
 ------------------------

 ### Scripts